alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 If you do not feel comfortable contacting Martin O'Reilly, please report an incident to Anna Krystalli by email at [a.krystalli@sheffield.ac.uk](mailto:a.krystalli@sheffield.ac.uk).

-Alternatively, if you would like to contact someone outside of the core development team, please contact Ben Murton by email at [bmurton@turing.ac.uk](mailto:bmurton@turing.ac.uk).
+Alternatively, if you would like to contact someone outside of the core development team, please contact [INSERT EXTERNAL CONTACT] by email at [[INSERT EXTERNAL CONTACT EMAIL]]().

 ## 3.3 What to do if someone is in physical danger